📝 Great learnings – Investing 📈

 • Concentration is a double-edged sword.
 When you’re right, you achieve incredible results.
 When you’re wrong, you blow up.

-• The value philosophy strives you minimize the downside via a margin of safety whereas the growth philosophy strives to maximize the upside given future potential.
+• The value philosophy strives to minimize the downside via a margin of safety whereas the growth philosophy strives to maximize the upside given future potential.

 • In the context of value investing, it’s not worth owning ideas far down your list if you’re confident in your assessment of value with a strong margin of safety.
 You should concentrate on the assets where you see a limited downside with the most upside.